AminaB/devops/full_devops/aws/aws-lift-shift-app-workload.md

 ### workflow (us-east-1)
 - login to aws account (use iam user with admin access not root)
 - create Certificate in ACM for my godaddy domain : barryit.xyz
-- create SGs (for LB, EC2s, and backend services: mysql, memcache, rabbit mq)
+- create SGs (for LB, EC2s, and backend services: mysql, memcached, rabbit mq)
     - LB SG  : allow http traffic and https from everywhere
     - EC2 SG (tomcat) : allow http traffic from LB SG
         - 22 from my Ip Only (you ip might change each day, make sure to update the rule)
         - 8080 from my IP (for troubleshooting if needed)
     - Back end SG : allow :
         - 3306 from EC2s: for mysql
-        - 11211 from EC2s : for memcache
+        - 11211 from EC2s : for memcached
         - 5672 from EC2s: for Rabbit MQ
         - all traffic : for the SG itself (internal traffic on all port)
         - 22 from my ip
 - create Key Pairs to log into EC2 instances using ssh
 - Launch instances with user data (bash scripts)
   - name : vprofile-db01 : with mysql.sh as user data. choose the backend security group and amazon linux
-  - name : vprofile-mc01 : with memcache.sh as user data. choose the backend security group and amazon linux
+  - name : vprofile-mc01 : with memcached.sh as user data. choose the backend security group and amazon linux
   - name : vprofile-rmq01 : with rabbitmq.sh as user data. choose the backend security group and amazon linux

   - name : vprofile-app01 : with rabbitmq.sh as user data. choose the app security group and ubuntu os